List of New Hampshire historical markers (76–100): . Surry Mountain Gold Mine and Lily Pond

 "To the east rises Surry Mountain, stretching four miles north and south.
 For many years, mines yielding small amounts of mica, copper, lead, silver and gold were operated along the ridge.
 In the saddle of the mountain, slightly north of the village, there is a Lily Pond, some 750 feet above the valley meadows.
 Often called a freak of nature, Lily Pond has been measured to be 80 feet deep in places."

+Note: this marker was erected in 1973.